-Academic Grievance shall refer to a claim by a student that:
+Academic Complaint shall refer to a claim by a student that:

-- 1. A grade assigned to the student by the instructor was calculated in error or is a result of an arbitrary or capricious application of otherwise valid standards of academic evaluation, or - 2.
-The standards employed by an instructor in evaluating the academic progress of the students is erroneous, arbitrary, or capricious, or - 3.
-An instructor has taken an arbitrary or capricious action or made an arbitrary or capricious decision which adversely affects the student's academic standing or academic career, or

-4. An instructor or academic unit (college department or program area) has reached an erroneous decision or taken an erroneous action, which adversely affects the student's academic standing or academic career.
+- 1. A grade assigned to the student by the instructor that was calculated in error or is a result of an arbitrary or capricious application of otherwise valid standards of academic evaluation, or - 2.
+The standards employed by an instructor in evaluating the academic progress of the student are erroneous, arbitrary or capricious, or - 3.
+An instructor has taken an erroneous, arbitrary or capricious action or made an erroneous, arbitrary or capricious decision, which adversely affects the student's academic standing or academic career, or - 4.
+An academic unit (college department or program area) has reached an erroneous, arbitrary or capricious decision or taken an erroneous, arbitrary or capricious action, which adversely affects the student's academic standing or academic career.